exalted/mdwiki-seed/en/pages/this_wiki.md

 <p class='inline-disqus' data-disqus-identifier="ID"></p>
 ```

+warning: Remember to add one empty line above and under when embedding html inside markdown.

 where __ID__ is a unique id (for the entire wiki).
 The __ID__ helps to edit the wiki without having to
 care about the order of comments.
 In order to maintain unique id, prepend the name of the page.